ernstki/terrific-terminal-apps-python/index.md

   * limit `--help` output to about a screenful, so `| less` isn't needed --

-* send error messages and other "exceptional" output to standard error
+* send errors and other "exceptional" output to standard error
   * _e.g._, `print("OH NOES!
 It broked.", file=sys.stderr)`

 --